 Again, this credit card declined code is when the issuing bank blocks the transaction, typically because of a suspected issue.
 Issues could include a lost/misplaced card, expiration, or fraud, among other red flags.

 What to do: Though uncomfortable, this code indicates that the merchant must seize the credit card.
-There’s typically a toll-free number somewhere on the card that you or an associate can call to get direction on the next steps.
+There’s typically a toll-free number somewhere on the card that you or an associate can call to get directions on the next steps.

 05 Do not honor

 Credit card declined codes 05 indicate that the issuing bank has once again blocked the transaction—telling you to literally “not honor” the card as a form of payment.
 This can happen when issuing a refund as well.